 It is recommended that deposits be made daily, if the total receipts on hand exceed \$250.00.
 All money must be deposited prior to holidays and weekends.
-To ensure the integrity of financial reporting, common deposit practices include:
+To ensure the integrity of financial reporting, common deposit practices include: common deposit practices include.
 Separate all currency and coins by denomination and carefully count and record it in the appropriate section of the bank deposit form.
 A tape may be run of any checks included in the deposit rather than indicating the checks individually on the deposit slip.
-A copy of the tape should be retained with your copy of the deposit records.
-Total the deposit slip.
-Deposited receipts must be grouped together in consecutive sequence to assure all are received.
-Multiple receipt books should be grouped separately to provide adequate audit trails.
-Tally the pre-numbered cash receipts and make certain this receipt total matches the deposit total.

-Attach the cash receipt summary documents with a copy of the deposit slip and file

-in deposit date order.

-For large deposits, have another individual independently count the deposit and verify the amount has been correctly recorded on the deposit slip.

-Both individuals should initial the deposit slip.

-Seal the deposit in a deposit bag in the presence of the second individual.
+A copy of the tape should be retained with your copy of the deposit records. ☐ Total the deposit slip. ☐ Deposited receipts must be grouped together in consecutive sequence to assure all are received.
+Multiple receipt books should be grouped separately to provide adequate audit trails. ☐ Tally the pre-numbered cash receipts and make certain this receipt total matches the deposit total. ☐ Attach the cash receipt summary documents with a copy of the deposit slip and file in deposit date order.
+For large deposits, have another individual independently count the deposit and verify the amount has been correctly recorded on the deposit slip. ☐ Both individuals should initial the deposit slip. ☐ Seal the deposit in a deposit bag in the presence of the second individual.
 This is called dual control and places the organization in a better position to challenge any claim that the bank may make that the deposit received was not correct.

-Bank Reco onciliation

-Upon receip reconciled to reconciliatio t of the monthly bank statement, the balance indicated on the statement shall be the bank account balance in the general ledger as of the last day of the month.
-The n should be completed within thirty (30) days of the date of the bank statement.
-Items ed for reconciliation are listed below:

-Bank reconciliation form

-Prior month's bank reconciliation
+Bank Reconciliation Upon receipt of the monthly bank statement, the balance indicated on the statement shall be reconciled to the bank account balance in the general ledger as of the last day of the month.
+The reconciliation should be completed within thirty (30) days of the date of the bank statement.
+Items that are needed for reconciliation are listed below: ☐ Bank reconciliation form ☐ Prior month's bank reconciliation

-Bank statement

-Check register and/or cash disbursement journal
+☐ Check register and/or cash disbursement journal

-Cash receipts journal

-General Ledger

-Internal C ontrols

-School Conn nected/Booster clubs are responsible for ensuring that proper internal controls exist for

-nancial activities.
-Internal controls are the foundation of sound financial management.

-They include e the policies and procedures that an organization establishes to do the following:

-Ensure that operations are effective and efficient

-Safeguard and preserve the organization's assets

-Promote successful fundraising ventures

-Protect against improper fund disbursements

-Ensure that unauthorized obligations cannot be incurred

-Provide reliable financial information

-Reduce the risk of fraud and abuse

-Protect members and volunteers

-Ensure compliance with applicable laws and regulations

-Maintain an accurate inventory of all goods